Cellular Clarity

 Colour coding

-When viewed for today only, the sidebar for each section on the Details page gives an indication if it is currently impacting the associated heat tile colour.
-This applies for collapsed sections also.
+When viewed for today only, each section on the Details page gives an indication if it is currently alerting and thus impacting the associated heat tile colour.
+Find out more about colour coding.

 Cellular Signal Strength description

-For day view only, download the information to a CSV file (see sample CSV image below).
-Vertical axis
+For day view only, download the information to a CSV file

 Shows scores from 0.0 (Poor) to 5.0 (Excellent).
 Excellent values are green and near 5 whilst poor values show in red and are closer to 0.
 Hover on the chart to see exact values.